vikash000x/tle_hackathon/README.md

 - **Theme:** Uses Context API for persistent dark/light mode.
 - **Analytics:** Analytics logic is in `backend/utils/analytics.js` and can be extended.
-- **Reminders:** Email reminder logic can be customized in the backend.
+- **Reminders:** Email reminder logic can be turned of/on using button.
+- **Codeforces Data Syn:**  whenever student is added cf data will be fetched of that particular student to mongodb with an api of cf and every day at 2:00 AM will be cf syncing function executed to update that cf data using CRON job.
+-

 ---

+.env file

+PORT=5000
+MONGO_URI=
+MAIL_USER=
+MAIL_PASS=
+CRON_TIME=0 2 * * *

 ## Contributing